 All Hiring Events are OPEN TO ALL MAJORS and all class years.
 These events are NOT limited by a particular major, college designation, or program, but grouped by the industry areas of the organizations attending.

-It is important to consider what kind of work/internship role you are looking for when choosing to attend one or several of these events.
+It is important to consider what kind of job/internship role you are looking for when choosing to attend one or several of these events.
 Job roles (marketing, training, analysts, etc.) can be found in many industries, so we strongly encourage students to research the industries and kinds of job roles you are interested in, follow employers with those kinds of roles, and attend one or multiple of the Hiring Events that resonate with your interests.

 These events are a collaboration of faculty, relevant student organizations and campus departments, and Career and Professional Success.
 Faculty and staff, if looking for more details, please feel free to reach out to your college’s Career Director.

 Student organizations and staff not affiliated with one college, if you are interested in partnering with CaPS on promotion of any of these programs, please contact email@example.com.

 Students, all details will be shared regarding registration open dates, supplemental preparation events (Resume Review Day, industry panels, etc.), and employers participating in Handshake.
 In the meantime, begin to prep for the Hiring Events with the tips below, using our resources and tools, and/or meeting with a career counselor.

 Before the Fair

 - Log in to Handshake -->Select Events -->Select "Career Fair" filter or click here.

 - Research industries and organizations that interest you and follow employers on Handshake.